|England at Mexico 1970|

 -- Mike England was selected because he was the only player from Wales who deserved a place on the squad.
 I believe in spreading the team around.
 Yes, it is politics.
 He is on my Wales All-Time Team.
 Brian Labone (England) and Norman Hunter (England) were left off.

--- Billy Bremner, Terry Cooper and Norman Hunter were teammates at Leeds United.
-Paul Reaney missed the actual World Cup 1970 due to an injury.
-Keith Newton took his place.
+-- Billy Bremner (Scotland) and Terry Cooper were teammates at Leeds United.
+Their teammates Paul Reaney missed the actual World Cup 1970 with England due to an injury.
+Keith Newton of Everton took his place.

 -- In 1970, Pat Rice of Northern Ireland was not yet a starter at Arsenal.
 Sandy Jardine had not played for Scotland.
-So I took Tommy Wright who was the starting rightback for England in the 1970.
 They would have made the UK team a year or two later, but not in the 1970.
+So I took Tommy Wright who was the starting rightback for England in the World Cup Finals.

 -- John Toshack was relatively unknown in 1970.
 I left him out of the squad.

 -- Denis Law was injured for the 1969-1970 season.
 Manchester United tried to sell him that season, but no one wanted him.
+So he remained with Manchester United.
 Despite all of this, I still brought him to Mexico because he was still one part of the "United Trinity".
 The idea of sending the trio to a World Cup Finals is too good to pass.